Easy Peanut Butter and Jelly Tea Sandwiches

 Mini Peanut Butter and Jelly Sandwiches

 Nothing is more classic than peanut butter and jelly when it comes to sandwiches.
 I made a mini version that’s perfect for children’s tea time.

-This finger sandwich is fun to make with kids (doesn’t involve any knives) and it’s easy to put together.
+This finger sandwich is fun to make with kids since it doesn’t involve any knives.

 Peanut Butter and Jelly Tea Sandwich Tips